-The Company is led by a Board comprising a Non-executive Chairman and Executive Directors; further details of the directors can be found above.
-The Board reviews its size and composition regularly and is committed to ensuring it has the right balance of skills and experience, with in respect to diversity. the Board meeting the recommendations of the Parker Review and aiming to meet all recommendations set out in the FTSE Women Leaders Review.
+The Company is led by a Board comprising a Non-executive Chairman and Executive Directors and details of the Directors can be found above.
+The Board reviews its size and composition regularly and is committed to ensuring it has the right balance of skills and experience.
+With respect to diversity, the Board meets the recommendations of the Parker Review and aims to meet all recommendations set out in the FTSE Women Leaders Review.
 The Board considers that its current size and composition is appropriate to the Company's circumstances.
 New appointments are made on merit, taking account of the specific skills, experience and knowledge needed to ensure a rounded Board and the diversity benefits each candidate can bring overall.